• Authorized ticket agency based in Vienna

 Die Walküre

-Music drama by Richard Wagner
+Opera by Richard Wagner

-About the production
+About the opera

-• Run time: 5hrs 45min, 2 intermissions
+• Run time: 4hrs 20min, 2 intermissions

-• Sung in: GERMAN
+• Sung in: German

-• Subtitles: English, German and other languages
+• Subtitles: English, German

 • Opera house: Vienna State Opera